krb5/krb5/doc/rst_source/krb_admins/database.rst

 In order for a KDC in one realm to authenticate Kerberos users in a different realm, it must share a key with the KDC in the other realm.
 In both databases, there must be krbtgt service principals for realms.
-These principals should all have the same passwords, key version numbers, and encryption types.
+These principals must all have the same passwords, key version numbers, and encryption types.

 For example, if the administrators of ATHENA.MIT.EDU and EXAMPLE.COM